ndommetidivi/Angular_1/README.md

+To Deploy Angular Application on nginx server

 To deploy an Angular application on an Nginx server, you'll need to follow these general steps: setting up your environment, building your Angular application, installing and configuring Nginx, and finally deploying the application.
 Here’s a detailed guide:

 Environment Setup
+Install Dependencies :

 Install Node.js and npm